ffont/freesound-explorer/README.md

 # License
 MIT

-The MIDI icon we use has been created by [Jonathan Higley](https://thenounproject.com/term/dj/136540/) and is released under Creative Commons By 3.0 license.
+The MIDI controller icon we use has been created by [Daouna Jeong](https://thenounproject.com/search/?q=midi&i=145742) and is released under Creative Commons By 3.0 license.